marcglasberg/flutter_hooks_async_redux/README.md

 ## useIsWaiting

-You can use `isWaiting` and pass it `actionOrActionTypeOrList` to check if:
+With `useIsWaiting` you can check if:

 * A specific async ACTION is currently being processed.
 * An async action of a specific TYPE is currently being processed.